 For federal income tax withholding purposes, a cafeteria plan allows employees to reduce their taxable gross income.
 Additionally, for both employers and employees, amounts deferred into an FSA are not subject to either Medicare or Social Security (FICA) taxes.

-For employers, the FICA and Medicare tax savings almost always pays the total cost of having a first-class third party administrator manage a comprehensive cafeteria plan that features everything imaginable.
+For employers, the FICA tax savings almost always pays the total cost of having a first-class third party administrator manage a comprehensive cafeteria plan that features everything imaginable.

 For employees, from all tax savings sources, there is an approximate savings of between 22% and 42% of every dollar they contribute to the plan, since employee gross income is reduced by the amount placed in a cafeteria plan account.
 This tax savings results in a higher net income.